ovaomnis/anislime/README.md

 # Adil, Sayan, Iskhak - developers
 # Final full stack hakathon

-JitSU api - is a web application built using the Django REST framework.
+AniSlime api - is a web application built using the Django REST framework.
 This web application is made for watching anime and discussing it.

 cloning project:
 git clone (SSH-key or HTTP-key)